A few years back, you needed either a bottomless pit of money or coding skills to build an app. But now, things have changed.

 And the best way to ensure your app reaches the mass market is via mobile app stores.

-If you’ve created an Android app, the best places to list your app are the Google Play Store and the Amazon App Store.
-Meanwhile, if you’ve created an iOS app, the best place to list your app is the Apple App Store.
+If you’ve created an Android app, you should upload your apps to Google Play Store and the Amazon App Store.
+Meanwhile, if you’ve created an iOS app, you should submit it to the Apple App Store.

-Whatever your chosen platform, app store optimization will ensure your app ranks above your competitors.
+Whatever your chosen platform, App Store Optimization (ASO) will ensure your app ranks above your competitors.

 This process entails creating optimised titles and descriptions for your app by including relevant keywords.
 Meanwhile, adding screenshots and videos that demonstrate your app’s functionality and value propositions will encourage your user base to download.